 Here are two beautiful Nicor DLS over a spa.
 The Nicor DLS replace 6" Glimpse that look exactly the same, but had annoying buzzing as wired with a dimmer.
 The Nicor DLS behave perfectly in a circuit with an ordinary dimmer.
 No hum.
 They dial down to no light without change of color.
 Why would anyone think "downlights" should be recessed?
 These are beautiful jewels, far more useful than a grain-of-sand similar investment in pearls.

-Four new light positions were chosen by trial, temporarily wiring as surface DC strings from a single AC to DC converter block in the microwave-duct cabinet.
+Four new light positions were tried before cutting in the ceiling boxes, temporarily wiring as surface DC strings from a single AC to DC converter block in the microwave-duct cabinet.

 This is progress toward our Residential LED Lighting future .
 But, Nicor thoughtlessly (I accuse) discontinued these lights in Spring, 2015.
 Distribution had been almost exclusively through e-conolite mail-order/ online sales.
 Gone there now without a trace .
 So sad.
 So mean.
 No thought to advise the path to our future.
 At Amazon , on 8/23/2015 I find one, used, at $40 with free shipping, and I find my full-of-praise review.